InAnimaTe/devopsdays-web/CONTRIBUTING.md

 7. Take a break - you've earned it!
 8. When a commit is merged to `master` on GitHub (ideally via a PR reviewed by at least one other person), `Netlify` (a build tool) will automatically build the site and publish it to [http://www.devopsdays.org](http://www.devopsdays.org).

+> Note: You may have to wait for edge caches to be updated before viewing your changes!

 ### Guidelines

 1. Code changes that affect the overall site will be merged only in the [devopsdays-theme](https://github.com/devopsdays/devopsdays-theme) repo.
 Theme changes should be made there, and when released, will be used in this repo.